rohithmsr/pacman-repo/README.md

 ## Description

    Pacman - A mini version implemented by scratch using HTML, CSS and JS without the use of any game engines.
    This game was built to refresh my HTML, CSS and JavaScript skills.
+Check out the live demo [here](https://pacman-by-rohithmsr.netlify.app/)

 ## Preview